JakeGrainger/SpatialMultitaper.jl/docs/src/1-taper_creation.md

 import CairoMakie as Mke # hide
 ```

-We can also construction families of tapers for other regions of interest, using the methodology proposed by [simons2011spatiospectral](@cite).
+We can also construct families of tapers for other regions of interest, using the methodology proposed by [simons2011spatiospectral](@cite).
 For example, say we are interested in an octagonal region

 ```@example octogon_taper